 - To check the XML trust setting’s current value, run

 Get-BrokerSiteand inspect the value of

 Set-BrokerSite -TrustRequestsSentToTheXmlServicePort $true

 Set-BrokerSite -TrustRequestsSentToTheXmlServicePort $false

 Deprecation of TLS versions

-To improve the security of the Citrix Virtual Apps and Desktops service, Citrix will block any communication over Transport Layer Security (TLS) 1.0 and 1.1, effective after December 31, 2018.
+To improve the security of the Citrix Virtual Apps and Desktops service, Citrix began blocking any communication over Transport Layer Security (TLS) 1.0 and 1.1 as of March 15, 2019.

-If you need to continue using TLS 1.0 or 1.1 after December 31, 2018 (for example, if you are using a thin client based on an earlier version of Receiver for Linux), install a StoreFront in your resource location and have all of the Citrix Receivers point to it.
+If you must continue using TLS 1.0 or 1.1 (for example, with a thin client based on an earlier Receiver for Linux version), install a StoreFront in your resource location and have all the Citrix Receivers point to it.

 This document is intended to provide the reader with an introduction to and overview of the security functionality of Citrix Cloud; and to define the division of responsibility between Citrix and customers with regard to securing the Citrix Cloud deployment.
 It is not intended to serve as a configuration and administration guidance manual for Citrix Cloud or any of its components or services.